dzbeck/multiscanner/docs/arch.rst

    :scale: 80 %
    :alt: MultiScanner Workflow

-1. The user submits a sample file through the Web UI (or REST API).
+1. The user submits a sample file through the Web UI (or REST API). &nbsp;
 2. The Web UI (or REST API):

    a.
 Stores the file in the distributed file system (GlusterFS)